zvifadzomatsenazingoni/Malawi-equity-analysis/README.md

     WQ5: The total number of households per cluster that are the richest.

-    WQ1Prop: The percentage of households per cluster that are ultrapoor.
+    WQ1Prop: The percentage of households per cluster that are ultra-poor.

-   PovertyWQ4: The total number of households per cluster that are not ultrapoor.
+   PovertyWQ4: The total number of households per cluster that are not ultra-poor.
 This is the sum of WQ2, WQ3, WQ4 and WQ5.

-3. District-level wealth percentage (WQ1 district.csv): The output file will contain the percentage of ultrapoor households at each district in Malawi and is used for the choropleth mapping.
+3. District-level wealth percentage (WQ1 district.csv): The output file will contain the percentage of ultra-poor households at each district in Malawi and is used for the choropleth mapping.
 The column variable labels are:

    ID_1: Malawi district code.

    NAME_1: Malawi district names.

-   WQ1Prop: The percentage of households per district that are ultrapoor.
+   WQ1Prop: The percentage of households per district that are ultra-poor.

-4. Ultra-poverty Empirical Bayesian Kriging raster file (Raster.tif): This is the kriged raster map of the percentage of ultrapoor households that will be partitioned into percentages of ultrapoor households per community.
+4. Ultra-poverty Empirical Bayesian Kriging raster file (Raster.tif): This is the kriged raster map of the percentage of ultra-poor households that will be partitioned into percentages of ultra-poor households per community.
 The partitioned results will be saved in WQ1_partitionedEBK.csv file.
 The output file data will be used for the Lee's statistic estimation.

 5. The geographic accessibility for secondary and tertiary healthcare facilities (GA SecondTert.csv): This file contains the geographic accessibility to secondary and tertiary healthcare facilities in Malawi and its associated univariate local indicators of spatial association (LISA) estimates.
 The column variable labels are: